anastasiapilinkevich67-cmd/calculus_tool/readme.md

 Equation mode accepts equations with or without an explicit equals sign (`=0` is assumed otherwise).
 Solutions are returned as SymPy sets.

-## Contributing
-Please review `CONTRIBUTING.md` before submitting changes and respect the `CODE_OF_CONDUCT.md`.
-The project is released under the MIT License.